algolia-samples/email-recommendations/README.md

 ### 4. (Optional) Configure an email sending provider

-The sample application allow you to send the preview to your email address using an email sending provider.
+With this sample app, you can send the preview to your email address.
 We do provide a minimal working exemple with [SendGrid](https://sendgrid.com/).

 In order to use SendGrid, you need to set the environment variables `SENDGRID_API_KEY` and `SENDGRID_FROM_EMAIL` in the `.env` file: